patooworld/vsixvhax/Diagnostics.md

 ![](images/diagnostics/unused-import_.png)

-> **Note:** an import will be reported as "unused" if it is only used in another [Conditional Compilation](https://haxe.org/manual/lf-condition-compilation.html) branch that is not active with the current [Display Configuration](/vshaxe/vshaxe/wiki/Configuration#display-configurations-and-display-server).
+> **Note:** an import will be reported as "unused" if it is only used in another [Conditional Compilation](https://haxe.org/manual/lf-condition-compilation.html) branch that is not active with the current [Configuration](/vshaxe/vshaxe/wiki/Configuration#configurations-and-display-server).
 For instance, the imported type might only be used within an `#if cpp` - block, but you're currently targeting JavaScript.
 In this case, the import(s) should be wrapped in `#if cpp` as well to avoid the warning.

 Another example are unused local variables and expressions whose values are not used for anything: